hassan3alabadi305-alt/AI-Chatbot/README.md

-# 🚀 AI Android App
+# 🚀 AI Chatbot App

 > A modern Android application focused on speed, simplicity, and a great user experience.